tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
   The last step is to the ability to access the User in other controllers.
 Controllers have a <code>User</code> property that grants access to the ClaimsPrincipal created during login.
-Assuming we had also stored a property like “UserId” in <code>ISessionManager.CreateSessionAsync</code> then we can access it like this:
+Assuming we had also stored a property like "UserId" in <code>ISessionManager.CreateSessionAsync</code> then we can access it like this:
 </p>